CloudLabs-Samples/EduLabs/AWS/Fortinet/lab.md

     ![](images/region.png)

 ## 02: Deploying the FortiGate Next-Generation Firewall solution and Web server
+       In this task, you will deploy Fortinet FortiGate Next-Generation Firewall and a Apache web server.

 1. Search for **key pairs** and select **Key Pairs** from the EC2 feature